yunpeng-shi/CEMP/README.md

 ``IRGCL`` repository (https://github.com/yunpeng-shi/IRGCL) offers a fully-vectorized version of CEMP-Sn.
 It aims to solve the permutation synchronization/multi-object matching problem.
 It also includes a MPLS-like algorithm for permutation sync.

+## A Variety of Algorithms to Compare

+In most of above folders, we include in ``Algorithms`` subfolder that contains the implementation of the following methods.

-Here ``Spectral`` refers to eigenvector method for approximately solving least squares formulation.
+``Spectral`` refers to eigenvector method for approximately solving least squares formulation.
 See [Angular Synchronization by Eigenvectors and Semidefinite Programming,](https://arxiv.org/abs/0905.3174) Amit Singer, Applied and Computational Harmonic Analysis, 2011 for details.

+``SDP`` refers to semi-definite relaxation method for approximately solving least squares formulation.
+See [Angular Synchronization by Eigenvectors and Semidefinite Programming,](https://arxiv.org/abs/0905.3174) Amit Singer, Applied and Computational Harmonic Analysis, 2011 for details.

-``IRLS-GM`` refers to iteratively reweighted least squares (IRLS) that uses Geman-McClure loss function.
-See [Efficient and Robust Large-Scale Rotation Averaging](https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Chatterjee_Efficient_and_Robust_2013_ICCV_paper.pdf), Avishek Chatterjee and Venu Madhav Govindu, ICCV 2013 for details.
+``IRLS`` refers to iteratively reweighted least squares (IRLS) that uses L1 loss function.
+It iteratively solves a weighted spectral methods, where the edge weights are updated as the reciprocal of the residues.

 ``IRLS-L0.5`` refers to iteratively reweighted least squares (IRLS) that uses L_1/2 loss function.
 See [Robust Relative Rotation Averaging](http://www.ee.iisc.ac.in/labs/cvl/papers/robustrelrotavg.pdf), Avishek Chatterjee and Venu Madhav Govindu, TPAMI, 2018 for details.

-``CEMP+MST``, ``CEMP+GCW``, ``MPLS`` refer to our methods. ``CEMP+GCW`` only appears in CEMP paper [Robust Group Synchronization via Cycle-Edge Message Passing](https://link.springer.com/content/pdf/10.1007/s10208-021-09532-w.pdf), Gilad Lerman and Yunpeng Shi, Foundations of Computational Mathematics, 2021.
-It combines CEMP with a weighted spectral method (using graph connection weight matrix).
+``CEMP+MST``, ``CEMP+GCW`` refer to our two post-processing methods after implementing CEMP.

 ## A Variety of Corruption Models
 We provide 5 different corruption models.
 3 for nonuniform topology and 2 for uniform toplogy (see ``Uniform_Topology.m`` and ``Nonuniform_Topology.m``).
 Uniform/Nonuniform toplogy refers to whether the corrupted subgraph is Erdos Renyi or not.
 In other words, the choice of Uniform/Nonuniform toplogy decides how to select edges for corruption.
 In ``Uniform_Topology.m``, two nodes are connected with probability ``p``.
 Then edges are independently drawn with probability ``q`` for corruption.
 In ``Nonuniform_Topology.m``, two nodes are connected with probability ``p``.
 Then with probability ``p_node_crpt`` a node is selected so that its neighboring edges are candidates for corruption.
 Next, for each selected node, with probability ``p_edge_crpt`` an edge (among the neighboring edges of the selected node) is corrupted.
 This is a more malicious scenario where corrupted edges have cluster behavior (so local coruption level can be extremely high).